 Fantasy, mystery, suspense, friendship, a touch of romance, and so much more fill the pages of the Keeper Of The Lost Cities.
 It’s the type of book series that has something for everyone with characters you truly care about.

 Aimed at middle-grade readers, my daughter discovered the series the summer before fifth grade and finished all the seven books before Christmas break.
 By the end of fifth grade, she had encouraged more than a dozen of her friends to also read the books.
 And these aren’t short books, ranging from about 500 pages to well over 800 pages, they are a daunting size for a group of 10-year-olds and yet, none seemed to mind as they devoured each book.
-All eagerly awaiting the release of the eight book, available in November 2019.
+All eagerly awaiting the release of the eighth book, available in November 2019.

 Keeper Of The Lost Cities is NOT JUST FOR GIRLS.
 K and her friends talked about it so much, they got the boys reading (and loving) the books too.
 Sophie has a large group of friends including boys and girls, so there are strong characters for everyone to relate to.